abc1m2x3c/LPRforPool/README.md

 # LPRforPool
-This repository contains example codes for 'Local polynomial regression for pooled response data' by Dewei Wang, Xichen Mou, Xiang Li, and Xianzheng Huang
+This repository contains example codes for 'Local polynomial regression for pooled response data' by Dewei Wang, Xichen Mou, Xiang Li, and Xianzheng Huang.

 ## A simple example
 Below are example codes for simulation study (Design 1) in the paper.
 The sample codes include funnctions of the local linear estimator for individual-level data, three pooled data estimators proposed in the paper (average-weighted estimator, product-weighted estimator, and marginal-integration estimator), and the corresponding bandwidth selection methods using cross validation.
 All codes below are included in 'Example.R' in this repository.